MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 ---
 title: Optimized Itinerary | Microsoft Docs
-description: The Bing Maps Multi-Itinerary Optimization API returns an itinerary schedule for one or more agents to travel between multiple itinerary items. ms.custom: ms.date: 04/08/2020 ms.reviewer:
+description: Learn how to use the Bing Maps Multi-Itinerary Optimization API that returns an itinerary schedule for one or more agents to travel between multiple itinerary items. ms.custom: ms.date: 04/08/2020 ms.reviewer: